p0tatoe/threlte-a11y/README.md

 Screen reader accessibility components for [Threlte](https://threlte.xyz/), the Svelte framework for Three.js.

-This library provides a set of accessible components that map 3D objects to HTML elements, making your 3D scenes accessible to screen readers and keyboard navigation.
+This library provides a set of components to help map 3D objects to HTML elements, making 3D scenes accessible to screen readers and keyboard navigation.

 ## Installation